MicrochipTech/WFI32_Ethernet_Wi-Fi_Bridge_OOB/README.md

 </p>
    * Use one more RJ45 cable to connect between external AP and Ethernet client ( PC in our setup, refer the above pic )
    * Open command prompt from PC and enter "ipconfig" to make sure IP is provided from external AP.
-   * Connect one more wireless client (iPhone) to Bridge board/DUT and perform "ping" or "iPerf" test.
+   * Connect one more wireless client (iPhone) to Bridge board/DUT.
+   * Perfom ping/iPerf Test (Refer ping/iPerf Test section)

 ## STA mode
    * Enable mobile Hotspot and provide required credentials to connect bridge board/DUT as client device.